bakatraka555/lovestories/docs/PROMPT_TEMPLATE.md

 LOGO INTEGRATION:
 - LOAD the logo image
-- REMOVE white background (make transparent)
+- make it transparent
 - PLACE in BOTTOM RIGHT CORNER
-- SIZE: 10-15% of image width
+- SIZE: 8% of image width
-- OPACITY: 70-80%
+- OPACITY: transparent

 SCENE: King and queen in Dubrovnik, Game of Thrones style, majestic and regal
 LOCATION: Dubrovnik old town, Stradun, medieval architecture in background